mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 ##### 55:37

 That's why you sense when the [buddhas](glossary#buddha) are indeed the buddhas, at that time, you become buddhas.
 With great enlightenment about delusion, is all sentient beings.
 That is you.
 Great enlightenment about delusion is buddhas; great delusion about enlightenment is sentient beings, because, how to save all sentient beings?
 How to guide deluded, stubborn people to buddha's way?
 It's very hard.
-It's really tired. [group laughter] But this is... anyway, there is no other way.
+It's really tired. *[Laughter.]* But this is... anyway, there is no other way.
 So you have to continue to live.
 That is great delusion about enlightenment.
 This is called sentient being.
 This is called *you*.

 And then, at that time, if you do it, that is called buddha becomes buddha.
 But, how do we know?
 Who proves this?